Pregnancy and COVID-19: What are the risks?

-Contact your health care provider right away if you have COVID-19 symptoms or if you've been exposed to someone with COVID-19.
+Contact your health care professional right away if you have COVID-19 symptoms or if you've been exposed to someone with COVID-19.
 It's recommended that you get tested for the COVID-19 virus.
-Before going to your appointment, call ahead of time to tell your health care provider about your symptoms and possible exposure.
+Before going to your appointment, call ahead of time to tell your health care team about your symptoms and possible exposure.

-If you have COVID-19 and are pregnant, your health care provider might recommend treatment with a monoclonal antibody medication.
-Treatment with a monoclonal antibody medication involves a single infusion given by needle in the arm (intravenously) in an outpatient setting.
-Monoclonal antibody medications are most effective when given soon after COVID-19 symptoms start.
+If you have COVID-19 and are pregnant, your health care professional might recommend treatment with a medicine that affects the COVID-19 virus.
+These medicines slow the virus's ability to copy itself and spread.
+Treatment with these medicines may be a pill you swallow or a liquid given by needle in the arm (intravenously) in an outpatient setting.

 Your treatment may also include getting plenty of fluids and rest.
 You may also take medication to reduce fever, relieve pain or lessen coughing.
 If you're very ill, you may need to be treated in the hospital.